Divnomorskoye: History

 Employees of a city museum in the Rostov regional archive have found the report of the chief of the Black Sea coastal line general N. N. Raevsky where already mentioned False Gelendzhik in connection with construction of fortification in Gelendzhik in 1831.

 Historians believe that this name could have arisen in the 1830-40s, when the captains of ships in the dark, seeing the dim lights, took this small bay for Gelendzhik and mistakenly came here, dropping anchor.
+According to the 1926 census, it had a population of 301, 64.8% Ukrainian and 21.3% Russian.